Home Tiny House 12 Budget-Friendly Materials for Tiny House Builders

 5. Fiberglass or Mineral Wool Insulation

 When insulating a tiny house, it’s important to choose affordable but effective materials.
 Fiberglass and mineral-wool insulation are widely available, relatively inexpensive, and provide good thermal and acoustic performance.
+Fiberglass batts typically cost between $0.50 and $1.00 per square foot, making them one of the most budget-friendly tiny house construction materials for thermal protection.
 These materials help maintain comfort and energy efficiency without pushing the budget too far — crucial in small living spaces where insulation greatly affects habitability.
+For those exploring eco-friendly tiny home design, insulation is where the most impactful savings begin.

 6. Recycled / Surplus Windows and Doors